stephen-masters/qzr/README.md

 As such, it has ended somewhat more complex than might be expected for a tutorial in any one of these technologies.
 But hopefully not a lot.
 Attempts have been made to keep the different technologies separated into appropriate modules of the project.
 For instance, Spring makes minimal intrusion into the `qzr-rules` module.
 The web application Java code is limited to a service for the business logic and a REST API.
 The UI is provided by a single-page AngularJS application, which makes calls to the REST API.

+For something similar, which tries harder to keep itself restricted to running Drools 6 on Spring Boot, take a look at: https://github.com/gratiartis/buspass-ws

 **Run the application**

 I have set this up with a Maven build and it also requires Java 8.
 So `cd` into the project directory and run: